UPDATE May 2023:

-Last week it was announced that the once-idyllic Maya Bay in Thailand will be closed to tourists from June due to environmental concerns.
+Original: In 2018 the Thai authorities closed the once-idyllic Maya Bay in Thailand will be closed due to environmental concerns.
 Our CEO Sam Clark was quoted in the Guardian sharing the ETG line on the matter.
 As a travel company trying to tackle the effects of over-tourism, we welcome the beach’s closure for recovery and conservation efforts – and urge travellers to seek out the innumerable equally beautiful, lesser-visited spots in Thailand and beyond.

 As the set of Danny Boyle’s The Beach (2000), Maya Bay (or Koh Phi Phi Leh) worked its way onto many travellers’ bucket lists.
 Hailed in the film as the ‘perfect’ beach, Maya Bay is now visited by up to 5,000 tourists per day from nearby beach resorts in Krabi and Phuket, making the experience of visiting far from serene.
 “While it’s a very pretty bay,” Sam has said, “visiting it with a flotilla of boats and hordes of other tourists rather detracted from the magic.”